Save up to 25%… Shop Our Birthday Sale Now!

 We at Real Mushrooms understand the importance of women’s health.
 That’s why we’re dedicating this article to functional mushroom benefits for women and common concerns about their well-being.

-We’ll look at some of the well-studied benefits of 3 functional mushrooms: reishi, lion’s mane, and cordyceps.
-We will review how they can help women manage the symptoms of menopause, promote healthy hormone levels, and how they can support fertility.
+We’ll look at some of the well-studied health benefits of three functional mushrooms: reishi, lion’s mane, and cordyceps.
+This guide will review how they can help women manage the symptoms of menopause, promote healthy hormone levels, and support fertility.

 3 mushroom benefits for women

-Menopause is a time of major changes for women – in the middle of their lives.
+Menopause is a time of significant changes for women reaching the middle of their lives.
 It marks the end of menstrual cycles, a result of a steep decline in estrogen and progesterone.

 Though inevitable, many women dread perimenopause (the transition period to menopause) and menopause.
-The fluctuations and eventual cessation of ovarian estrogen and progesterone production lead to symptoms like sleep problems, mood changes, hot flashes, and anxiety.
+The fluctuations and eventual cessation of ovarian estrogen and progesterone production lead to symptoms such as:

 In other words, menopause can make women feel like they don’t recognize themselves anymore.